Joint List: 2015 elections

 The Joint List won 13 seats in the 2015 Knesset elections with 10.6% of the total vote, becoming the third-largest party in the 20th Knesset.
 Odeh stated that he intended for the alliance to work on shared issues with center-left Jewish opposition parties and seek membership of key parliamentary committees.

 One of the party's first actions after the elections was to trade the two seats that, as the third-largest faction, it was entitled to on the Foreign Affairs and Defense Committee for two more seats on the Finance Committee, primarily to better address its constituents' financial and housing concerns.

+Hadash's Dov Khenin was the only Jewish Knesset member representing the Joint List.

+In late 2015, asked by Army Radio host Razi Barkai if the murder of Eitam and Na'ama Henkin in the West Bank is part of the “popular struggle,” Odeh said that “the Palestinian people choose how to fight against the occupation.
+I have no doubt that the popular way is the right way and definitely not armed struggle.”
+He said that he has rejected armed struggle in the past but said an occupied nation has a “right to struggle” for a Palestinian state based on the 1967 borders.
+Regarding throwing rocks, he said he supported the First Intifada, which was “fully justified” because of the “occupation”: "I cannot tell the nation how to struggle, where and which target to throw the rock.
+I do not put red lines on the Arab Palestinian nation,” he continued.
+Odeh also argued he does not view waving the Palestinian flag as a provocation, saying it is the national flag of the Palestinian Arab nation and “does not threaten anyone.
+Every nation has a flag.”

+In December 2016, Hadash Secretary General Adal Amar came under criticism for praising the “unification of Aleppo,” Assad regime forces took control of the city.
+Some Hadash MKs voiced support for the Assad government.
+After the April 2017 Khan Shaykhun chemical attack carried out by Assad's forces in a rebel area of Syria, Odeh made a statement condemning the attack, but Hadah vetoed a stronger List statement naming Assad.

 2020 elections

 The Joint List won 15 seats with 12.67% of the vote in the 2020 Knesset elections, remaining as the third-largest party in the Knesset until Yesh Atid split off from Blue and White to lead the opposition.
-This set a new record for percentage of the vote and number of seats for an Arab party.
+This set a new record for percentage of the vote and number of seats for an Arab party, with it performing strongly in the Northern District, Arab cities and villages in the Galilee and also due to the high turnout in the Arab community.
 This was in part due to an increase in support from the Jewish left, as Ayman Odeh's campaigning in Jewish areas helped draw those voters away from the declining establishment left-wing parties.